minwukim/minwukim.github.io/_pages/about.md

 * Generating synthetic data that better capture the human cognitive process during reasoning.
 * Exploring test-time scaling methodologies that enable more effective reasoning and support longer context reasoning.

-Before that, I worked in computational finance as well.
+Before that, I worked in computational finance as well, particularly in corporate finance and macroeconomics.

 <!-- You can read more about my journey and why I pivoted to LLM research [here](/posts/unstructured/).   -->

 For a detailed look at my background and experiences, feel free to check out my [CV](/files/MinwuKim_CV.pdf).
 If you would like to talk about research or potential collaboration, feel free to ping me at *mwk300[at]nyu[dot]edu* :\)

 News